aroraarnav/FireChat/README.md

 ### Keyboard (for detecting 'Enter' or 'Return Key')
 `pip install keyboard`
 ## More Information
 The project UI is built with python-inbuilt library Tkinter.
-Threading module is also used to fetch messages from the datanase.
+Threading module is also used to fetch messages from the database.
 This project was made by Arnav Arora - aroraarnav2005@gmail.com